 Recently elevated concentrations of greenhouse gases in the atmosphere have a de-stabilizing, warming effect on the global climate.
 According to NASA scientists, the 1990s were the warmest decade of the century, and the first decade of the 21st century is well on track to be another record-breaker.
 The rising levels of greenhouse gases increase the severity and rate of storms and drought, decrease snow pack, and disrupt ecosystems, agricultural systems and water supplies.
 Increased sea levels cause significant environmental and ecosystem disturbances and can cause major population displacement and economic upheaval.1

 The Town developed the Green Building Ordinance in a collaborative manner and received a significant amount of feedback from the residents and building professionals in the development process.
-There has been a voluntary green building program in Hillsborough since February 2008 and Town staff will continue to provide green building resources, guidelines and workshop opportunities for residents and building professionals.
 For additional information, check out the Town’s green building pages.

 Construction & Demolition (C&D) Debris Recycling Program

 An important aspect of Green Building is waste reduction.
-Hillsborough was the first jurisdiction to approve a C&D policy and hire staff to monitor and enforce the Construction and Demolition Debris Recycling Program.
+Hillsborough was one of the first jurisdictions to approve a C&D policy and hire staff to monitor and enforce a Construction and Demolition Debris Recycling Program.
 The ordinance requires approved Waste Reduction Plans for building and demolition projects prior to permit issuance.
-Since 2002, the C&D Recycling program has diverted an estimated 80% of C&D materials annually from construction projects.
+Since 2002, the C&D Recycling program has diverted as much as 80% of C&D materials generate annually from construction projects.
 The program places a strong emphasis on “deconstruction” and salvage in an effort to find the highest-and-best uses for materials removed from Hillsborough building sites.

 Battery and Electronics Recycling Programs

 Did you know that California law prohibits landfill disposal of electronics, batteries and cell phones?
 In response to this ban and to facilitate proper recycling, the Town has held a number of successful electronic waste recycling drop-off events.
-Furthermore, the Town, in partnership with the South Bayside Waste Management Authority (SBWMA) and Allied Waste, began offering its residents a new curbside collection recycling service in October 2007.
-Here’s how to use the curbside collection service:
+Furthermore, the Town, in partnership with the South Bayside Waste Management Authority (SBWMA) offers its residents curbside collection recycling service for household batteries and phones.
+Here’s how to use this service: